The Arts Society Rutland

 The Christmas Tree: From Forest Fir to Festive Feature

-the imagery of both the pagan world and Christianity, its significance emerges in
+imagery of both the pagan world and Christianity, its significance emerges in Norse

-Norse yuletide, ancient Rome and with the early-medieval saints, before its diverse
+yuletide, ancient Rome and with the early-medieval saints, before its diverse strands were

-strands were drawn together to symbolize the modern Christmas.
-It is wrapped in
+drawn together to symbolize the modern Christmas.
+It is wrapped in legend, from the

 The History of Christmas Trees

 Flowers of The Fields: The World of Paperweights

 Glass paperweights, with their trapped secret interiors, hold a special fascination for

 everyone whether they are glass enthusiasts or not.
 This talk outlines their history from